Jobs after graduation

 Part-time jobs for students

-When a student from 3rd country receives Residence Permit card, he/she is entitled also to have a part-time job in Slovakia (we call Part-time job – “Čiastočný úväzok” in Slovak language).
+When a student from 3rd country receives Residence Permit card, he/she is entitled also to have a part-time job in Slovakia (we call Part-time job – “Čiastočný úväzok” in the Slovak language).
 There are following limits: students of secondary schools in Slovakia may work up to 10 hours a week (on average in one year), while students of universities or colleges are entitled to work up to 20 hours a week (on average in one year).

 In the recent years, number of foreigners in Slovakia is growing rapidly.
 In 2015, there were 84787 foreigners (42% of them were from the 3rd countries); in 2016 this number grew to 87966 (42.3% of them were from the third countries).
-Most foreigners find jobs in automotive industry (Peugeot, KIA, Jaguar, Volkswagen and their suppliers) and international companies such as IBM, T-Systems, Delloite, Amazon and others.
+Most foreigners find jobs in the automotive industry (Peugeot, KIA, Jaguar, Volkswagen and their suppliers) and international companies such as IBM, T-Systems, Delloite, Amazon and others.

 There are three options for foreign students:

 - Low-qualified jobs (such as manual jobs, cashier, fast-food jobs): average wages for low-qualified jobs are around 2.5-3.00€ per hour.
 Most usually basics of Slovak language are required – not all managers speak English language, so it is natural, that they will require at least A2 level of speaking and understanding.
-These jobs are very popular also among Slovak students and there might be a big competition for free vacancy.
+These jobs are very popular also among Slovak students and there might be a big competition for the free vacancy.

 Slovak language skills